-The examiner will play you three notes in sequence.
-You will tell the examiner whether the second note is higher or lower in pitch than the first note and whether the third note is higher or lower than the second.
-You will hear the test twice.
-Each time the test is played it is preceded by a one bar vocal count-in.
+The examiner will play three notes in sequence.
+Candidates will tell the examiner whether the second note is higher or lower in pitch than the first note and whether the third note is higher or lower than the second.
+The test will be played twice.
+Each time the test is played it is preceded by a one-bar vocal count-in.
 Answers can be 'higher then lower' or 'up then down' (as appropriate).